FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Introduction

-Some previous works have tried to tackle client-wise systematic heterogeneity in FL~\cite{li2018federated,lu2020privacy,wang2020tackling,xie2019asynchronous}.
-The most common method to deal with the slow devices is to allow them performing less epochs of local training than the others~\cite{li2018federated,wang2020tackling}.
-While this method can reduce the amount of computation on the slow devices, the memory capacity limitation on edge devices has not been well discussed in these works.
-Since a large model is usually needed to achieve both high accuracy and strong robustness, a small memory becomes another bottleneck of applying AT on edge devices.
+Some previous works have tried to tackle client-wise systematic heterogeneity in FL~\cite{li2018federated,xie2019asynchronous,lu2020privacy,wang2020tackling}.
+The most common method is allowing slow devices to perform fewer epochs of local training than the others~\cite{li2018federated,wang2020tackling}.
+While this method can reduce the computational costs on resource-constrained devices, the memory capacity limitation has not been well addressed in these works.

-Another method to reduce both computation and memory requirements during training is Decoupled Greedy Learning (DGL)~\cite{belilovsky2020decoupled,wang2021revisiting}, which decouples the whole neural network into several modules and trains each module separately.
-DGL can be naturally deployed in FL since the training of each module can be parallelized on different clients~\cite{belilovsky2020decoupled}.
-However, DGL has not yet been explored by the literature about AT, and some modifications on vanilla DGL are required to ensure the robustness of the entire network.
-Furthermore, vanilla DGL will increase the objective inconsistency on different clients and make FL even more difficult to converge in Non-IID settings~\cite{li2019convergence,wang2020tackling,wang2021revisiting}.
+To tackle both memory capacity and computing power constraints, recent studies propose a novel training scheme named Decoupled Greedy Learning (DGL) which partitions the entire neural network into multiple small modules and trains each module separately~\cite{belilovsky2019greedy,wang2021revisiting}.
+Although DGL successfully reduces both memory and computational requirements for training large models, the exploration and convergence analysis of DGL are limited to the case that all computing nodes adopt the same partition of the model~\cite{belilovsky2020decoupled}, which cannot fit into different resource budgets of different clients in heterogeneous FL.
+Additionally, no previous studies have discussed whether DGL can be combined with AT to confer joint adversarial robustness to the entire model.
+It is not trivial to achieve joint robustness of the entire model when applying AT with DGL, since DGL trains each module separately with different locally supervised losses.

-In this paper, we propose \textbf{F}ederated \textbf{A}dversarial \textbf{DE}coupled Learning (FADE), which is the first to deploy and improve DGL in federated adversarial training.
+In this paper, we propose \textbf{F}ederated \textbf{A}dversarial \textbf{DE}coupled Learning (FADE), which is the first adversarial decoupled learning framework for heterogeneous FL with convergence and robustness guarantees.
 Our main contributions are: